drilaexe/BlogProject/README.md

 >npm install
 >npm run start
 ```
-Also i have deployed this paroject you can find it here
+Also i have deployed this project you can find it here
 [Blog Post](https://blogproject2.onrender.com)